JSpeedie/G2ME-legacy/README.md

 stored on another storage device.
 By default, if you don't specify the `-d` flag, the default player directory file path will be `./.players/`.
 An example full player file path would be `/home/me/G2ME/.players/JohnSmith`.

+### The 'e' flag

+`G2ME -e`

+Takes no arguments, removes all player files in the directory 'player_dir' which is either $(pwd)/.players/ or whatever it was set to by a previous `-d` flag.

 ### The 'g' flag